cesanta/mongoose/docs/c-api/dns.h/mg_dns_insert_header.md

                            struct mg_dns_message *msg);
 ---

-Insert a DNS header to an IO buffer.
+Inserts a DNS header to an IO buffer.

-Return number of bytes inserted.
+Returns the number of bytes inserted.